ILTV: History

 ILTV was founded in 2015 by media entrepreneur Ronen Lefler in partnership with J Media Global (JMG).
 Initially, it broadcast on Israeli cable TV outlets.

-From 2017 to 2020, ILTV operated from Walla! studios.
+It began broadcasting in December 2015.

+In 2017, ILTV signed a strategic agreement with Israeli news company Walla, in which ILTV programming would be produced and broadcast from Walla's Tel Aviv studioes.
+The two companies would share content and material.
 In 2019, a group of American investors, led by the Miami-based Falik family, acquired the company and appointed Jacob Berg as the local representative to head the project.

 In 2020, ILTV partnered with Ynet to broadcast from their facilities and began streaming content on Ynet's English website.
 At the end of 2021, ILTV launched the ILTV+ streaming application, offering content to paid subscribers.

 Current Operations

+ILTV's newscasts, programming and segments are carried on a range of cable, satellite and internet media, including ITV, Jewish Broadcasting Service, Janglo.com, and on El Al transatlantic flights.

 ILTV News is an Israeli daily English-language news program, reaching millions through 11 TV channels across North America.
 It is also prominently featured on Ynet's English website and garners over 150,000 daily views on its YouTube channel.
 Situated in the Ynet studio in central Israel, ILTV provides comprehensive coverage, including a daily news program and a variety of other shows, covering events in Israel.
 In 2023, ILTV unveiled a new roster of talent including Israeli journalist Emily Schrader and American-Israeli journalist Mayaan Hoffman.
 Their slogan is "Everything Israel".